-Investment of the Trust Fund produced a negative return this year.
-It was a difficult year for financial markets, with high inflation, rising interest rates and the war in Ukraine all causing severe disruption.
-The return from all 3 Fund Managers was -2%.
+Investment of the Trust Fund produced a positive return this year, after a difficult 2022/23 year.
+The return from all 3 Fund Managers was 7.7%.

 2.3 Summary of expenditure

 Project by project expenditure is outlined in Section 3(A) of this report.